VA-CCPI/Pilot_Template_v2/Code/1_Data_Exploration/README.md

-## This folder is used for exploratory data analysis to support pilot
+## This directory is used for exploratory data analysis to support pilots.